-DON Dangerous Don is a UK drinks brand, founded by London local Thea Cumming, that works with producers in Mexico to create a premium mezcal.
-Dangerous Don has two pours, an Espadin and a Destilado Con Café, and a third Destilado Con Mandarina launching in July.
-It is the only Café Mezcal on the market, made with hand-grown, organic Naomquie coffee beans which has a signature chocolatey, rich aroma.
+DON Dangerous Don is a UK drinks brand, founded by Thea Cumming, that works with producers in Mexico to create a premium mezcal.
+Dangerous Don has three pours, an Espadin, Destilado Con Café, and Destilado Con Mandarina.
+It was the first Café Mezcal on the market, made with hand-grown, organic Naomquie coffee beans which has a signature chocolatey, rich aroma.
 At the heart of the business is nurturing the supply chain at every junction.
 Mezcal is expensive because it is made from agaves, a plant that takes time and love to grow, and expert knowledge to make the spirit, which is often passed down through the family.
 Thea passionately believes it is important to respect the whole process of mezcal - from seed to bottling, it is this care that creates a truly beautiful spirit.

 Thea first tried mezcal in 2014 and recognised that it was a spirit that she would love to work with and believed that there were new ways to introduce the drink to the UK.
 It has a depth of flavour unlike anything else and mezcal's complexities in region, agave variety and production methods can be compared to wine; the flavour variations differ from one region as it takes on the terroir, making it a perfect category for the inquisitive drinker Bartenders had been enjoying the drink for years but in the UK it had not been enjoyed on a wider level.
 Thea's first endeavour with this drink was focused on showcasing the many great producers and forging trading opportunities and she, along with Melanie Symonds of Quiquiriqui Mezcal, launched the Mezcal Week in London in 2017.
 As she built ties with producers in Mexico and artisans the concept of Dangerous Don was born.
-She now works closely with her producers and continues to grow the brand and spread the good word of mezcal.
-The two mezcals Dangerous Don work with are all produced using traditional methods from mezcal production families that are generations old.
+She now works closely with her producers and continues to grow the brand and spread the good word of mezcal, and is primarily based in Mexico.
+The mezcals are all produced using traditional methods from mezcal production families that are many generations old.
 The process is a labour of love and each part and each different technique is essential in deriving a unique and special mezcal.

 ...is Thea's father!
 He's the inspiration behind it all, his devil-may-care attitude has given her the confidence to make things happen.
-But it is a collective project and there are many who make up the brand: Thea Cumming Originally from Devon, Thea graduated from Manchester University with a BSc First Class honours degree in Management and Marketing of Textiles, before moving to London and immersing herself in the hospitality industry there.
-She worked as General Manager at pubs and restaurants including Pitt Cue Co and Patty and Bun before striking out on her own and embracing her entrepreneurial spirit.
-Thea started London Mezcal Week in 2017 which ran for three years.
-In November 2019 she opened Doña bar in Stoke Newington which only serves mezcal and has a focus on female performers; it curates fun and diverse artists and musicians.
-In July 2021 they will be taking over the restaurant above the bar and working with Tacos Tigre.
-Thea is also looking to open another mezcal bar in Hackney Wick, late summer 2021.
+Thea Cumming Originally from Devon, Thea graduated from Manchester University with a BSc First Class honours degree in Management and Marketing of Textiles, before moving to London and immersing herself in the hospitality industry there.
+Thea started London Mezcal Week in 2017, which ran for three years.
+In November 2019 she opened Doña bar in Stoke Newington, a mezcal bar that curates fun and diverse evenings with artists and musicians.
+During the pandemic Thea was working in Oaxaca City, where her son was conceived, she came back to the UK and gave birth to Amado on 15 February 2022.
+Since then she has been running two businesses, single handedly grown Dangerous Don, whilst having the pressures of being financially responsible for her small family.
+At the end of 2023 Thea, along with Amado and his father, will be moving back to Mexico, so Amado can be close to his Mexican family and Thea will be working once again alongside her mezcal partners.